Parenting in the Age of Ambiguity

 In her words: “I know parenting is hard, but I really didn’t expect it to be this hard… I don’t want to force him to do what he doesn’t like.
 But I feel that we have no choice.
 We can’t escape the system.
 As his parent, I don’t want him to regret not trying harder when he is older, it will be too late or much harder to course-correct… My daughter seems to get it, but my son, doesn’t seem to care…I am not a crazy tiger mom, I don’t expect him to get full marks, I just want him to do his best, why is it so hard for him to understand?”
 Singaporean (full-time working) mother of two, 15, 12

-Unpacking the ambiguity:
+Unpacking the tension:

 Present & Future: Will today’s choices help or cause regret later?